 Pro-tip: If you are interested to easily locate and access all the places we are mentioning in this article, fill out the form below and we will send you a copy of our own Google Maps we created.
 (We use this map directly from our phone when we explore/navigate, which makes it super handy to find places).

 Trains will be the best option to get to Hualien from Taipei or pretty much anywhere within Taiwan.
+Tickets for the faster train do tend to sell out in advance so make sure you plan accordingly.
 You might also have bus options depending on your schedule and starting point.

 Pro-tip: if you want to make your first day easier, we recommend that you spent the night before in Hualien.
 Also if you rent your bikes with Giants (more on this in a moment), you might be able to pick up the bike the day before at no additional cost which is exactly what we did!
 This gave us peace of mind to set up our bake before going to bed.

 We highly recommend going to the Giant bike store.
 Giant is a popular bike company from Taiwan that has many shops across the country.
-Taiwan.
-There is actually one by the Hualien train station which is specialized in the Hualien -> Taichung one way trip as they have a twin store next to the Taitung train station where you can drop off your bike.
+They actually offer their own paid tour of this bike ride on the east coast of Taiwan so they are a great resource.
+There is a Giant store by the Hualien train station which is specialized in the Hualien to Taitung one-way trip as they have a twin store near the Taitung train station where you can drop off your bike.
+This means that you do not transport your bike back to the original rental store.
+Very convenient!

 Pro-tip: For more information about the drop off service and everything you might ask yourself, check out this English document from the Giant store that does a great job at explaining everything.
 Also, keep in mind that you need to book your bike at least 2 weeks in advance.
 So don’t wait for the last minute to plan your trip.